FAQs

 When will I enter the program if I am accepted?

-Trinity begins a new class once a year every Fall Semester (August).
+Answer: Trinity begins a new class once a year every Fall Semester (August).

 What happens after I receive my acceptance letter?